DonalChilde/esi-auth/README.md

 ### 2. Setup the Environment

-On first run, esi-auth will create a directory in the default application location as defined by Typer.
-This directory will contain the program logs, and the auth-store.json data file.
-There is an option to start the cli with a custom location for the auth store file. use the command `esi-auth version` to see the full path to the auth-store.json file.
+On first run (try `esi-auth version`), esi-auth will create a directory in the default application location as defined by Typer.
+This directory will contain the program logs,the .env configuation file, and the auth store data file.
+Edit the .env file to set your UserAgent information.
+This is required before the first network access.

 ### 3. Add your credentials to esi-auth